 Everything you need to know about Solar Impulse 2

-So he teamed with engineer and pilot Borschberg to build Solar Impulse 2—a plane that this July completed a 25,000-mile circumnavigation of the globe powered by nothing but sunshine.
+Teaming up with engineer and pilot Borschberg, they built Solar Impulse 2 – a plane that this July completed a 40,000km circumnavigation of the globe powered by nothing but sunshine.

 DID YOU KNOW: